-The great thing about narali bhat is that you can have it as breakfast or as your main course and even as dessert.
+This Narali bhat recipe is easy and the great thing about narali bhat is that you can have it as breakfast or main course or even as dessert.
 Naral means coconut and bhat is rice so the literal translation of narali bhat is coconut rice.
 We have adapted our recipe to make it into an easy one pot dish.
-Typically, narali bhat or coconut rice is made on the full moon day of the Indian month of Shravan, but this easy recipe can be enjoyed on any day of the year.
+Typically, narali bhat or coconut rice is made on the full moon day of the Indian Shravan month.
+But, this easy recipe can be enjoyed on any day of the year.

-The base recipe for coconut rice calls only for 6 ingredients – rice, coconut milk, jaggery, cloves and ghee.
+The Narali bhat recipe for coconut rice calls only for 6 ingredients – rice, coconut milk, jaggery, cloves and ghee.
 Feel free to skip the additional ingredients if you don’t have them.
 Adding cashews, raisins, saffron, cinnamon and cardamom will enhance its taste.

 - 3-4 tsp ghee